 Bank Director Program Nonmember: $595

 NOTE: Registration fee is valid for one connection, only for the individual registered.
+Full payment is required prior to attendance.
 For more information, call 800-422-7285.

 If registration is cancelled more than 30 days prior to the event start date, you will receive a full refund.
 If cancellation is within 30 days prior to the event start date, 20 percent of the registration fee paid will be deducted for costs.
 A substitute registration will be accepted.
 No refunds will be issued after the event start date.

 Attendance at all ICBA programs will be considered on a first come, first served basis.
 If the program is cancelled, ICBA’s liability is limited to the registration fee.
 For additional questions contact ICBA at 800-422-7285.